 Location.
-33° 21.861′ N, 79° 27.48′ W. Marker is in Sampit, South Carolina, in Georgetown County.
-Marker is on Saints Delight Road (Alternate U.S. 17) south of Touch for map.
-Marker is at or near this postal address: 1125 Saints Delight Road, Georgetown SC 29440, United States of America.
+33° 21.866′ N, 79° 27.474′ W. Marker is in Sampit, South Carolina, in Georgetown County.
+Marker is on Saints Delight Road (Alternate U.S. 17) south of Highmarket Street / Georgetown Highway (U.S. 521), on the left when traveling south.
+Marker is at Sampit Methodist Church.
+Touch for map.
+Marker is at or near this postal address: 1125 Saints Delight Rd, Georgetown SC 29440, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Skirmish at Sampit Bridge (a few steps from this marker); Dissenter Meeting House and Cemetery (approx. 8.1 miles away); General Arthur M. Manigault (approx. 8.3 miles away); Sergeant McDonald (approx. 8˝ miles away); 1st Battalion 178th Field Artillery (approx. 8˝ miles away); Gabriel Marion (approx. 8.6 miles away); Georgetown County National Guard Memorial (approx. 8.8 miles away); Kaminski House Museum (approx. 9.9 miles away).
+Sampit Methodist Church (a few steps from this marker); Dissenter Meeting House and Cemetery (approx. 8.1 miles away); General Arthur M. Manigault (approx. 8.3 miles away); Sergeant McDonald 1st Battalion 178th Field Artillery (approx. 8˝ miles away); Gabriel Marion (approx. 8.6 miles away); Georgetown County National Guard Memorial (approx. 8.8 miles away); Kaminski House Museum (approx. 9.9 miles away).